באנר החברה הכלכלית 171124

 AG

-The question is what are the other physical damages created by the ultrasound burning in the brain with such intensity?
+The question is what are the other physical damages created by the ultrasound burn in the brain with such intensity?
 I mean.. is it only desirable for the elderly for such degenerative diseases?